 • Walk to Riverbend Park, about 1 mile away.

 • Or reserve Ride the River shuttle for transportation seats.
-2024 season shuttle begins June 22.
+2025 season shuttle begins in late June.

 • Access the river and float for about 45 minutes.